Landlords

 The Complaint Handling Code

-The Ombudsman’s Complaint Handling Code sets out requirements for member landlords that will allow them to respond to complaints effectively and fairly.
-The purpose of the Code is to enable landlords to resolve complaints raised by their residents quickly and to use the data and learning from complaints to drive service improvements.
-The Complaint Handling Code aims to achieve best practice in complaint handling and ultimately to provide a better service to residents and drive a positive complaint handling culture.
+The Complaint Handling Code sets out requirements for member landlords.
+The purpose of the Code is to enable landlords to resolve complaints raised by residents quickly and use the data and learning from complaints to drive service improvements.

-From 1 April 2024, the Code will become statutory meaning that member landlords will be obliged by law to follow its requirements.
+From 1 April 2024, the Code became statutory meaning that member landlords are obliged by law to follow its requirements.

 View the Complaint Handling Code (opens in a new tab)